 It’s important to back up and save your Procreate files in multiple locations.
 Set up automatic iCloud backups on your iPad, and manually export your Procreate file library to a second cloud library or external hard drive to ensure all of your Procreate files are properly saved and backed up.

 To be honest, saving a library full of Procreate designs isn’t super easy or intuitive.
 In the Procreate forums, this is a topic that users get fairly frustrated and confused about.
 There isn’t an easy, automatic way of saving your designs beyond the app.

 How to Save in the Procreate App

-Procreate autosaves your work as you go.
-Everytime you lift your stylus or finger, the Procreate app registers the change and saves it.
+Procreate autosaves your work as you go within the app.
+Every time you lift your stylus or finger, the Procreate app registers the change and saves it.
 If you click back to your gallery and back to your design, you’ll see that your work is current and up to date.

-99% of the time, you don’t need to worry about Procreate autosaving your designs while you’re working.
+Most of the time, you don’t need to worry about Procreate autosaving your designs while you’re working.
 It works really well.
-I say 99% because glitches happen.
-I’ve never had a problem in all of my time using Procreate though.
+I say most of the time because glitches happen.
+I’ve personally never had a problem in all of my time using Procreate though.

-Making sure that the Procreate saves your designs while you’re working isn’t a problem.
-Saving your entire design library is.
+Making sure that Procreate saves your designs while you’re working isn’t usually a problem.
+Saving your entire design library in case you have an issue with your iPad is.
 Let’s talk about that next.

 Where Does Procreate Save Files?

-Procreate saves your files within the gallery of the Procreate app with the extension .procreate.
+Procreate saves your files within the gallery of the Procreate app with the file extension .procreate.
 These are Procreate specific files that only work within the Procreate ecosystem.
 There isn’t an external folder in your iPad or iPhone where your designs get automatically sent.

 This is why it’s important to make the effort to save your Procreate files in other locations.
-I’m a huge Procreate fan, but I never support keeping all of your eggs in one basket.
-If something happens to your iPad or iPhone and you can’t restore a backup properly, you’re in trouble.
+I’m a huge Procreate fan, but I don’t like keeping all of my eggs in one basket.
+If something happens to my iPad, or I can’t restore a backup properly, I’m in trouble.

 How to Backup Your Procreate Files